selva1011/eb-bill/README.md

 # eb-bill
-Electricity bill generator at javascript
+Electricity bill generator based on the state #TAMILNADU at javascript